-A) the clan tartan, in our case Red Carruthers if we see ourselves as a clan in our own right.
+A) the clan tartan, in our case is the Red Carruthers if we see ourselves as a clan in our own right.
 However, if we wish to continue to see still see ourselves as a sept of Bruce, the Bruce tartan is there for our use, but not our ownership.

 B) the clan badge, which is taken from the crest of the Clan Chief, in our case the Seraphim, always and historically portrayed with a face.
 This is enclosed in a belt and buckle on which is inscribed the Chiefs motto: Promptus et Fidelis.

 These two items identify us as a member or a supporter of the Border Reiver Clan Carruthers and show fealty to our Chief.

-C) The use of banners which are flown by the Chieftains or Armigers, usually at gatherings or above their residences if they so wish.
-Each one is identifiable to an individual and taken directly from the chiefs arms but with two differences.
+C) The use of banners which are flown by the chieftains or Armigers, usually at gatherings or above their residences if they so wish.
+Each one is identifiable to an individual and taken directly from the chief’s arms but with two differences.
 The chiefs flag can only be flown if he is in attendance in person.

-A Chieftain, who can only be appointed by a Chief recognised by the Lord Lyon, can wear two eagle feathers in their bonnet, and an Armiger, may wear one, while the Chief themelves would signify their position by wearing three.
+A Chieftain, who can only be appointed by a Chief and recognised by the Lord Lyon, can wear two eagle feathers in their bonnet, and an Armiger, may wear one, while the Chief themselves would signify their position by wearing three.

 E) Last but not least, the Arms of the Clan Chief, from which everything except the tartan is derived.
 This is the property of the chief alone and therefore belongs to an individual not a family.